 The #FabFam is off to our next adventure today… a road trip around the U.K.!
-Since my kids are already road trip and travel troopers, we have found lots of ways to keep them entertained and happy on long trips (see my tried-and-true tips for surviving road trips with young children in this post here).
+Since my kids are already road trip and travel troopers, we have found lots of ways to keep them entertained and happy on long trips (see my tried-and-true tips for surviving road trips with young children in this post here, and how to make a DIY road trip activities folder for toddlers and young kids here).
 Since this trip takes us on a plane before a two-week road trip journey in foreign countries, I had to think and pack differently to organize ourselves.
 I was inspired recently when I saw this Simple Road Trip Hack post on Modern Mom Life, and decided to try this project, and make it work for my two young sons.

 Today I am sharing how I turned one simple over-the-door shoe rack into two hanging car organizers for kid’s road trip activities and snacks.

 - 24-pocket over-the-door shoe organizer (affiliate link)

 - Multi-size pack of bungee cords (affiliate link)

 - Snacks, small books, toys, and crafts (I love these magnetic car games: hangman, checkers, battleship, travel scavenger hunt, snakes and ladders, go fishing)

 - Remove the shoe organizer from its packaging, and discard the over-the-door hooks.

 - Using a good pair of scissors, cut the bottom half of the shoe holder from the top half, just below the seam to create two separate sections of 12 compartments each.

 - Since the top half already includes reinforcement and grommets to hang the rack, you will need to create something similar for the bottom half.